rabbitmq/rabbitmq-website/site/devtools.md

  * [Fudge Messaging Format](http://kirkwylie.blogspot.com/2009/11/announcing-release-of-fudge-messaging.html):
    fudge is a data encoding system that is hierarchical, typesafe, binary and self-describing.
 It is messaging protocol-agnostic.
  * [QDB: Persistent Message Queues with Replay](http://qdb.io/): queue backup and replay over AMQP 0-9-1.
 Includes REST API
+ * [AMQProxy](https://github.com/cloudamqp/amqproxy): An AMQP 0-9-1 proxy, with connection and channel pooling/reusing